-A grand total of four superpowered characters — not counting the cloned cyborg Thor, the New Warriors (before the actual war) or Captain America (after the war, but he didn't really die anyway) — are killed during Marvel's Civil War.
+A grand total of four superpowered characters — not counting the cloned cyborg Thor, the New Warriors (before the actual war) or Captain America (after the war, but he didn't really die anyway) — are killed during the war.
 They consist of Goliath, Bantam, Typeface, and Stilt-Man.
 Most readers would need to look at least three of these up in the Official Handbook of the Marvel Universe before being able to properly mourn.

-Coming straight out of the Civil War event is the Initiative, which is an attempt to give every state a team of superheroes.
+The next event was the Initiative, an attempt to give every state a team of superheroes.
 Realistically, they're not always up to scratch.
 The Great Lakes Initiative is probably one of the best known and strongest teams.
 Entire teams have been all but wiped out, notably Florida in Marvel Zombies 3 and Nebraska in Iron Man.
 They don't do very well in their own series, either; cadet fatalities have included MVP, Dragon Lord, two Scarlet Spiders, Proton and Crusader (though MVP continues to be a huge part of the storyline after his death and Crusader was the viewpoint character of the Secret Invasion issues).
 Recent graduate Gorilla Girl put it best:

 I'm black.
 I'm female.
 I turn into a gorilla, and nobody's ever heard of me.
 I might as well have cannon fodder stamped on my forehead.

 In Marvel Zombies 3 this happens to Siege and Conquistador, two heroes almost nobody heard of.
 Similar with Ogre, Razor Wire and Lighting Fist, murdered in Marvel Zombies 4 and combined into one zombie.
-In subversion, Night Shift, team of C-listed villains - Dansen Macabre, Tatterdemallion, Needle and Digger - was killed and resurrected as zombies only to later be cured and left unharmed.
+Subverted with Night Shift, a team of C-listed villains - Dansen Macabre, Tatterdemallion, Needle and Digger - they were killed and resurrected as zombies only to later be cured and left unharmed.